spencer-shadley/completed-class/02-css-bootstrap/2-css-bootstrap/activities/2-GoogleFontDemo/README.md

 ## Bonus

-* If you finish early, read about Font Awesome icons and see if you can figure out how to incorporate one onto your page.
+* If you finish early, try adding your code to a GitHub repo.

+## Bonus 2

+* Deploy your GitHub repo using GitHub Pages.
+Send a link in #01-class-activities